dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 18. **How does higher collateral enforce higher performance nodes?**

 The higher collateral requirement does not enforce higher performance.
 Rather, Masternodes have an economic incentive to follow the specs recommended by DCG: if a node wasn’t performing sufficiently, it would start lagging behind the rest of the network, fail to produce blocks, and miss out on rewards.
-Thus a evonode will be required to be stronger than the current average standard masternode in order to receive rewards.
+Thus an evonode will be required to be stronger than the current average standard masternode in order to receive rewards.
 A second point is that higher collateral shows a higher stake in the project which should push evonode owners to have a higher incentive to have more performant hardware servicing Dash Platform.

 19. **Can we increase the number of Masternodes inside a quorum?**